Raspberry & Blackberry Home Gardening

 When choosing raspberry or blackberry plants for your garden, it is a good practice that you start by checking the USDA Plant Hardiness Zone Map.
 The University Extension offices in your county or state may also have recommendations for the varieties that grow best in your area.
 Expand your search to other nearby states if you don’t have good information more locally.

 Below are links to selected on-line home-garden Extension resources from various states.
 Most of these are applicable to a wider area than the state where they were published.
-Note that some publications may be a bit out of date and may not include the most current cultivar recommendations.

 - Growing Blackberries in Your Home Garden (Oregon)

 - Growing Raspberries in Your Home Garden (Oregon)